farengeyt451/ngx-tippy-wrapper/README.md

 }
 ```

-Through service you can use all methods described [here](https://atomiks.github.io/tippyjs/methods/) and some additional
+Through service you can use all methods described [here](https://atomiks.github.io/tippyjs/methods/) and some additional:

 ### Implemented methods